-2. Service users and sta keholders Key users of the department or service Southwark's Adult Social Care (ASC) division is comprised of specialist services working across a variety of settings, and is responsible for discharging Southwark Council's legal duties in regards to the provision of statutory assessments, reviews and services to meet the eligible needs in relation to the Care Act 2014 in respect adults and their carers who are residents of Southwark.
+2. Service users and stakeholders

+Key users of the department or service Southwark's Adult Social Care (ASC) division is comprised of specialist services working across a variety of settings, and is responsible for discharging Southwark Council's legal duties in regards to the provision of statutory assessments, reviews and services to meet the eligible needs in relation to the Care Act 2014 in respect adults and their carers who are residents of Southwark.
 Key users of this service fall into the category noted.
-The information was taken from the services as a snapshot 02/01/2024 and used as evidence in the categories below where we were providing support to 5139 people.
+The information was taken from the services as a snapshot 30/11/2023 and used as evidence in the categories below.
 Key stakeholders were/are involved in this policy/decision/business plan The Senior Management Team has developed a savings plan that will meet the divisional savings target that are required within the portfolio.
 Local NHS stakeholders are a key party to these services and some equalities data is stored with them.
 Residents of the borough VCS Members